chebaby/blog/_posts/2020-12-24-build-multilang-showroom-gallery-with-laravel-part-2-database-modeling.md

 }
 ```

-To keep the migrations as simple as possible I kept the fields at the bottom minimum , the migration it self is self-explanitory, the only thing I want to point out here is for _gender_ field, I intent to store it in char type with 1 character lenght, for that I will use `m` for male, and `f` for female.
+To keep the migrations as simple as possible I kept the fields at the bottom minimum , the migration it self is self-explanitory, the only thing I want to point out here is for _gender_ field, I intent to store it in char type with 1 character lenght, so I can use `m` for male, and `f` for female.

-Next thing is "Artisan Translations" table, this table contains one localized field, it's _bio_
+Next thing is "Artisan Translations" table, this table contains one localized field, it's _bio_.

 Exactly like the first time, we are creating `ArtisanTranslations` model with the migration.